This help page offers specific instructions on how to use the Dealio Toolbar

 A

-- AVG Anti-virus
+• AVG Anti-virus

-- Ad-Aware
+• Ad-Aware

-- Spybot Search and Destroy
+• Spybot Search and Destroy

-- CCleaner
+• CCleaner

-- TrendMicro Hijack This
+• TrendMicro Hijack This

-Second, after resolving any issues found on your system by the above programs, if you are still unable to remove the toolbar, your security software such as AVG, Norton or McAfee may be blocking the uninstall for some reason.
-You may want to disable your security program temporarily and attempt to uninstall the toolbar using the instructions above.
-For your protection, we recommend you disconnect your computer from the Internet while your security program is disabled so that your system is not open to attack from the Internet while you are uninstalling the toolbar.
+Second, after resolving any issues found on your system by the above programs, if you are still unable to remove the extension, your security software such as AVG, Norton or McAfee may be blocking the uninstall for some reason.
+You may want to disable your security program temporarily and attempt to uninstall the extension using the instructions above.
+For your protection, we recommend you disconnect your computer from the Internet while your security program is disabled so that your system is not open to attack from the Internet while you are uninstalling the extension.
 Due to the variety of security programs, we cannot give detailed instructions for temporarily disabling your security software.
 Please contact your security software provider for assistance.
-Most importantly, remember to turn your security software back on once you have removed the toolbar so that you remain protected from future threats.
+Most importantly, remember to turn your security software back on once you have removed the extension so that you remain protected from future threats.

 Q